ctfs/write-ups-2015/ekoparty-pre-ctf-2015/rev/mov/README.md

 ![](./movmovmov.png)

 We pretty much only see `mov` instructions.
+Upon further research, we find out that this executable has been compiled with an obfuscator called the [movfuscator](https://github.com/xoreaxeaxeax/movfuscator), which results in the executable consisting only of `mov` instructions.

 If we open the `radare2` Strings HUD, we can see some interesting strings, though: